 Expose existing buried pipe at locations that will be connected to new piping.
 Confirm location, depth, orientation, type of pipe, outside diameter, and type and location of joints.
-Contractor shall field locate proposed tapping sleeve locations so that the tap is centered 3 to 6 feet from the joint that will be capped/plugged.

-Connections to the existing DMWW's system for the 8 inch and 12 inch water main shall be coordinated with the Engineer and scheduled a minimum of 48 hours in advance.
-Customers who will be without water shall be notified by the Contractor a minimum of 24 hours in advance.
-DMWW will provide the Contractor a customer notification list with names and addresses.
+Contractor to provide notification of water main shutdown to residential customers a minimum of 24 hours in advance.
+Notification tags to be provided by DMWW personnel.
+DMWW personnel to provide notification of water main shutdown to commercial and industrial customers a minimum of 24 hours in advance.
 Water main shutdowns may need to be completed outside normal working hours to minimize impact on affected customers.
 No additional compensation will be paid for work outside normal working hours.